cartesi/docs/docs/tutorials/compute-env.md

 ---

 :::note Section Goal
-- describe easy-to-use environment available for developing Cartesi Compute DApps
+- describe easy-to-use environment available for developing Cartesi Compute dApps
 - download and run the environment
 :::

 ## Overview

-As described in detail in the [Cartesi Compute SDK section](/compute/overview/), a Cartesi Compute DApp requires that a certain set of components and resources be available in order to effectively run.
+As described in detail in the [Cartesi Compute SDK section](/compute/overview/), a Cartesi Compute dApp requires that a certain set of components and resources be available in order to effectively run.
 There are numerous alternative [topologies](/compute/topologies/) in which this architecture can be deployed depending on the users' interests and resources.
-Moreover, the DApp can also choose from a range of [supported blockchain networks](/compute/supported-networks/) on which the Cartesi Compute smart contracts are deployed and available.
+Moreover, the dApp can also choose from a range of [supported blockchain networks](/compute/supported-networks/) on which the Cartesi Compute smart contracts are deployed and available.

-However, for the purposes of these tutorials (and general rapid Cartesi Compute DApp prototyping), the Cartesi team has provided a ready-to-use *Cartesi Compute SDK Environment* with all the on-chain and off-chain components necessary to build a Cartesi Compute DApp out-of-the-box.
+However, for the purposes of these tutorials (and general rapid Cartesi Compute dApp prototyping), the Cartesi team has provided a ready-to-use *Cartesi Compute SDK Environment* with all the on-chain and off-chain components necessary to build a Cartesi Compute dApp out-of-the-box.
 This environment is configured for a scenario with two actors, denominated `alice` and `bob`, who will respectively perform the roles of *claimer* and *challenger* for all Cartesi Compute computations.

 ## Components